- No comments

 You May Wish To Consider Taking Some Tablets

 Now I have to be very careful with this advice and word it correctly.
 I am not medical or a doctor and cannot therefore give out advice on medication.
-However, if you are in severe pain and you haven’t already done so than you may wish to take an over the counter painkilling and anti-inflammatory medication in the dosages suggested.
+However, if you are in severe pain and you haven’t already done so than you may wish to take an over the counter painkilling and/or anti-inflammatory medication in the dosages suggested.
 You can take both simultaneously but read the packet to be sure.
 If in any doubt please consult your doctor or pharmacist first.
 Speaking of which…

 Visit Your Doctor!